 Although diving with enriched air means having a gas blend with more than 21% oxygen in the mix, the most common blends are 32% and 36% oxygen, while the remaining 68% and 64%, respectively, is nitrogen.
 Enriched Air Nitrox is also abbreviated EANx.
 The x in EANx tells us the oxygen percentage present in the mix, for example, EAN32, and EAN36.

 As you can see now, we end up with a gas blend containing less nitrogen.
-As you may remember from your open water course, nitrogen is the gas component in air, or nitrox for that matter, which causes decompression sickness (DCS), narcosis, and is our limiting gas which dictates our bottom time.
+As you may remember from your open water course, nitrogen is the gas component in air, which causes decompression sickness (DCS), narcosis, and is our limiting gas which dictates our bottom time.

 Benefits of diving with Enriched Air Nitrox (EAN)

 Since there is less nitrogen in our gas blend, we have certain benefits when scuba diving with nitrox.
 Nitrogen limits our bottom time.
 By having less nitrogen in the mix, your body absorbs less of it than you would when breathing normal air.
 This translates into two benefits.
 First, you can significantly extend your bottom time beyond the duration you would have with air.
 Second, if you dive with nitrox within air table limits, you will see a reduction in your exposure to nitrogen, and this gives you an extra margin of safety.
 For example, if you use nitrox in this way, you can have a bottom time close to the limits of, let’s say, an air computer, but still, be well within the actual no-decompression limit.

 In addition, if you dive with nitrox using an air profile, you can also reduce your surface interval times between repetitive dives.
 Nitrogen also affects the nervous system at depths below 100 feet (33 m) causing nitrogen narcosis, an anesthetic effect that intensifies as you go deeper.
 Although some nitrox divers say they experience a slight decrease in narcosis and consider it a benefit, many diving physiologists believe there is no such reduction in narcosis effects.
 So when you dive with nitrox, it is always smart to assume that the risk of nitrogen narcosis is the same, and be prepared for it.